Are Christians too nice? Well, Christians today are nicer than God.

 The Church is also less offensive, rude and sarcastic than God's men in the Bible were.
 And no Christian would ever be caught dead mocking the wicked, as God's men in the Bible sometimes did.

-Gentiles (as symbols of the godless) and sodomites are called "dogs" in the Bible (Mat.
-7:6; 15:26; Deut.
-23:17-18; Ps.
-22:16; 59:5-6; Phil.
-3:2; Rev. 22:15).
-And Jesus was harsh (not only to the Pharisees, as some believers wrongly assume but) to all the unrepentant (see His use of "hypocrite").
-Jesus instructs Christians to not "cast your pearls before swine" (Mat.
+Gentiles (as symbols of the godless) and sodomites are called "dogs" in the Bible.
+(For "dog" as a metaphor for filthy homosexuals see Deut.
+23:17-18 and Rev. 22:15.
+And for this term of derision referring also to Gentiles as symbols of the ungodly see Mat.
+7:6 with Lev.
+22:10; Mat.
+15:26; Ps.
+22:16, 20; 59:5-6; Phil.
+3:2, with this usage easily originating with Ex.
+22:31 and Deut.
+14:21.)
+And Jesus was harsh not only to the Pharisees, as some believers wrongly assume, because if so, that would mean that He only loved religious leaders.
+But the Lord was harsh with all the unrepentant.
+See for example His name calling use of the word "hypocrite".
+Jesus instructs believers to not "cast your pearls before swine" (Mat.
 7:6).
-Yet the silly dilemma now is, "Who could Christ possibly have meant by that, for we are too loving, tolerant, polite and respectful to refer to any human being by that mean-spirited term."
+Yet the silly dilemma now is, "Who could Christ possibly have meant by that?
+For we are too loving, tolerant, polite and respectful to refer to any human being by that mean-spirited term."

 In the King James Version, the seductive women among the people of God are worse than "whores" (Ezek.
 16:33).
 That crude term appears in the Bible dozens of times.
 The men who use those women are "whoremongers" (1 Tim.
 1:10; Heb.
 13:4; Rev. 21:8; 22:15), which is the most raw term in the English language to describe promiscuous men.
 God describes other sinners in terms of filthy excrement (Isa.
 64:6) and even worse (2 Ki.
 18:27; Isa.
 36:12).
 Sinners truly are repulsive, regardless of how men may try to sanitize them.

-Since 1991, our radio program, Bob Enyart Live, has always been an occasionally harsh and often confrontational, news-talk show.
-The program does not cater to what Christians expect and is sometimes criticized for being intentionally offensive.
-But then, so was Jesus.
+Since 1991, our radio program, Bob Enyart Live, has been an occasionally harsh and often confrontational news-talk show.
+The program does not cater to what Christians expect and is sometimes criticized for being offensive.

 Jesus was offensive.
 Most people were offended by him.
 The proof for John the Baptist that Jesus was the Christ was that the blind see, the lame walk and the majority are "offended" by Him (Mat.
 11:2-19).
 As Jesus said, "Blessed is he who is not offended because of Me" (Mat.
 11:6; Luke 7:23).
 In Galilee, Jesus did not plead with his neighbors to understand Him when "they were offended at Him" (Mat.
 13:57; Mark 6:3).
 If unbelievers are offended, so be it (cf. Luke 14:3-4; John 5:8-16).
 "Shake off the dust from your feet" (Mat.
 10:14).
 But alas, that is no longer a Christian attitude.